Display Patient Information Leaflets

 Ankle Fractures

-Date issued: March 2019
+Date issued: July 2025

-For review: March 2021
+For review: July 2027

-Ref: A-403/MY/Physiotherapy/Ankle Fractures
+Ref: A-403/MY/Physiotherapy/Ankle Fractures v3

 Basic Anatomy

 The three main bones within the ankle joint are: the Tibia, the Fibula and the Talus.
-These bones are connected by ligaments, muscles and tendons
+These bones are connected by ligaments, muscles, and tendons.

 Daily activities

-You may be issued a walking aid (crutches or frame) and shown how to use these by the Physiotherapist You will not be allowed to drive with a cast or boot on.
-Contact the DVLA or visit the DVLA website for more information
+You will not be allowed to drive with a cast or boot on.
+Contact the DVLA or visit the DVLA website for more information.

 Was this page helpful?